Policies

 1. Rationale

-The Australian Rural Leadership Foundation (ARLF) is committed to ensuring that it has processes in place to resolve disputes or grievances that may arise in the workplace, in relation to its programs, and with business dealings.
+The Australian Rural Leadership Foundation (ARLF) is committed to ensuring that it has processes in place to resolve disputes or grievances that may arise in the workplace, on leadership programs, and with business dealings.

 2. Definitions